fmbot-discord/fmbot/CONTRIBUTING.md

 1. When a new change is made, please create a PR to the dev branch.
-2. The change will be tested on the develop version of the bot, and if everything goes smoothly it will be released onto the main bot and merged to master.
+2. The change will be tested on the develop version of the bot, and if everything goes smoothly it will be released onto the main bot and merged to main.

 Note: Since most of the time only 1 developer is working on the bot, changes get committed directly to the 'dev' branch.
 If more developers are willing to help